 Hillsboro’s Smith Berry Barn is a popular stop along the route, where peckish drivers can pick all sorts of treats, like 20 varieties of berries, straight from the vine.
 Visitors looking to drink in the region’s natural wonder will love the wines at sustainable Ponzi Vineyards in Sherwood.

 A great time to drive through the valley is during the Oregon Lavender Festival in July when dozens of fragrant farms invite visitors to sniff, explore and embrace the area’s natural perfume.
-The scent has made many amorous for Oregon’s outdoors, and the entire route is likely to make you fall in love with the region, too.
+The scent has made many amorous of Oregon’s outdoors, and the entire route is likely to make you fall in love with the region, too.